 Other Expression Operators

-There are many more expression operators whose description may be found in the chapters relevant to their common use:
+Cone supports several more expression operators.
+Descriptions may be found in the chapters relevant to their common use:

 - Match and conditional operators